Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: Results

 In this subsection, we construct a quasar subsample following the selection criteria presented in \cite{Darling_2025}, i.e., we select all quasars with proper motion amplitudes less than 100~$\mu\mathrm{as}\,\mathrm{yr}^{-1}$.
-This results in a catalogue containing 70,268 quasars.
+This results in a catalog containing 70,268 quasars.
 Table~\ref{tab:vsh_truncated} lists the VSH coefficients of the first and second degree (dipole and quadrupole components) derived from this subsample.
 As shown in Table~\ref{tab:stat_truncated}, the average uncertainty of quasar proper motions is approximately 250~$\mu\mathrm{as}\,\mathrm{yr}^{-1}$.

-As seen in Fig.~\ref{fig:gaiacrf3_cut}, selecting quasars with small proper motion amplitudes preferentially reduces the large-scale, low-degree VSH modes ($\ell = 1$--6), which dominate the coherent systematic signal, while leaving higher-degree harmonics ($\ell \geq 7$), dominated by small-scale noise, largely unaffected.
-This effect is purely selection-driven and results from two factors: (i) the pronounced selection-induced non-uniformity in the sky distribution of quasars, primarily dictated by the \textit{Gaia} scanning law, and (ii) the projection of correlated proper motion noise onto low-frequency (low-degree) components.
+As seen in Fig.~\ref{fig:gaiacrf3_cut}, selecting quasars with small proper motion amplitudes preferentially reduces the large scale, low-degree VSH modes ($\ell = 1$--6), which dominate the coherent systematic signal, while leaving higher degree harmonics ($\ell \geq 7$), dominated by small scale noise, largely unaffected.
+This effect is purely selection driven and results from two factors: (i) the pronounced selection induced non-uniformity in the sky distribution of quasars, primarily dictated by the \textit{Gaia} scanning law, and (ii) the projection of correlated proper motion noise onto low-frequency (low-degree) components.
 Such a selection suppresses or neglects global systematic patterns in quasar proper motions.

-Since the GW signal is encoded predominantly in the lowest-degree vector spherical harmonics, in particular the quadrupolar ($\ell = 2$) modes, selecting on small proper motion amplitudes systematically reduces the very components that carry the GW information.
-Consequently, both VSH- and HDC-based analyses applied to such a truncated sample yield biased, systematically underestimated values of the GW strain amplitude.
+Since the GW signal is encoded predominantly in the lowest-degree VSH, in particular the quadrupolar ($\ell = 2$) modes, selecting small proper motion amplitudes systematically reduces the very components that carry the GW information.
+Consequently, both VSH- and HDC-based analyzes applied to such a truncated sample yield biased, systematically underestimated values of the GW strain amplitude.
 Therefore, selection based on proper motion cannot be regarded as statistically unbiased and may lead to misestimation of the GW signal.